 Will Arm stock split?

-Arm Holdings didn't have an upcoming stock split on the calendar as of late 2023.
-The company had only been public for a short time.
+Arm Holdings didn't have an upcoming stock split on the calendar as of early 2025, but the company has only been public for a short time.
 It likely won't complete a stock split anytime soon.
-While shares initially popped 25% from its IPO price, they quickly gave back some of those gains.
+While shares have gained ground since the IPO (they traded at more than $100 a share in early 2025), that was still an accessible level for most investors (and well below its 2024 peak of almost $190 a share).
 Shares would have to surge significantly above their IPO price before Arm would need to consider a stock split.

 The bottom line on Arm

-Arm believes there's a massive and growing market for the chips it designs, positioning the company to reaccelerate revenue growth and turn around its sagging profitability.
-This growth catalyst could enable the company to more than grow into its lofty post-IPO valuation.
+Arm believes there's a massive and growing market for the chips it designs, positioning the company to deliver accelerated revenue and profit growth in the coming years.
+This growth catalyst could enable the company to more than grow into its lofty valuation.

-However, as a hot IPO, investors are paying a high premium for that growth potential, which might not develop.
+However, investors are paying a high premium for that growth potential, which might not develop.
 Potential investors need to understand the risks before buying shares of Arm.

 Is ARM a good investment?

 Arm Holdings has tremendous growth potential.
 It anticipates its total addressable market will reach almost $250 billion by 2025.
-That gives the company (which generated $2.7 billion in revenue in fiscal 2023) a long growth runway.
+That gives the company (which generated $983 million in revenue in its fiscal 2025 third quarter) a long growth runway.

 However, investors are paying a high price for that growth.
-Following its IPO, Arm traded at a price-to-earnings ratio of more than 110 times.
-It was about as expensive as Nvidia (NASDAQ: NVDA).
-That makes its valuation hard to justify, considering that Nvidia is growing exponentially while Arm's growth has stagnated.
+Arm traded at a forward price-to-earnings ratio of more than 50 times in early 2025.
+It was about twice as expensive as Nvidia (NASDAQ: NVDA).
+That makes its valuation hard to justify, considering that Nvidia is growing exponentially faster than Arm due to demand for its AI chips.
 So, while Arm has lots of growth potential, it doesn't look like a good investment at its currently elevated valuation.
 If its revenue and earnings growth rates accelerate and its valuation comes down, it could be a more compelling opportunity.

 Is ARM a publicly traded company?

 Arm Holdings is a publicly traded company.
-It closed its initial public offering (IPO) on Sept.
-18, 2023.
+It closed its initial public offering (IPO) in September 2023.
 It sold 102.4 million shares at $51 per share.
 However, while Arm is a publicly traded company, Softbank remains its majority owner.

 What is the ticker for ARM?